 - Q1: How should the remote inputs and outputs be configured?

-- Q2: The customer was concerned the output did not have sufficient voltage to drive his SSR after checking the contact side for continuity with ohm-meter.
+- Q2: The customer was concerned the output did not have sufficient voltage to drive his solid state relay (SSR) after checking the contact side for continuity with ohm-meter.

 CONFIGURING REMOTE I/O